 A sales contract can look complex, but it consists of standard clauses that are individually easy to understand.
-The following standard clauses require most of your attention: (Our comments and suggestions for a fictional $200,000 home follow each numbered clause).
+The following standard clauses require the most attention: (Our comments and suggestions for a fictional $200,000 home follow each numbered clause).

 1. Purchase and Sale